rwakefie/AzureInnovationDay/Lab3-Storage/README.md

 3. Enter a name for your storage account (It must be unique and lower case).
   1. Ensure that "Account kind" is set to "StorageV2"
   2. Replication should be set to "Locally-redundant storage (LRS)"
+4. Choose your existing resource group "[last name]ResourceGroup"
-4. Click Create
+5. Click Create
-5. Once provisioning has completed, navigate to the resource by clicking "Go to resource"
+6. Once provisioning has completed, navigate to the resource by clicking "Go to resource"
-6. Click 'Blobs', and then click "Add Container" (Plus sign) near the top.
+7. Click 'Blobs', and then click "Add Container" (Plus sign) near the top.
 Enter a name and set it to 'Private'
-7. Select your container and click 'Upload'.
+8. Select your container and click 'Upload'.
 Upload these 3 files by pasting the link into the upload dialog: (You'll have to download these manually if you're on a Mac.)

 [https://goo.gl/QZLgyY](https://goo.gl/QZLgyY) , [https://goo.gl/NDfAkc](https://goo.gl/NDfAkc) , [https://goo.gl/vQcxFV](https://goo.gl/vQcxFV)